 How to Create Users

-You can use these methods in a Python function or the Django shell.
+You can use these methods in a Python function or the Django shell or in code:

 from django.contrib.auth.models import User